ru1eR0/RE-GNN/README.md

 We provide some commands in `script.sh` to help you reproduce some results we report in Table 3, 4 of the paper.

-Change `--model` parameter for testing other models.
+Change `--model` and `--dataset` parameter for testing on other models and datasets.